 The Company's Board of Directors and stockholders adopted and approved the Company's 2021 Equity Incentive Plan (the "2021 Plan") in May 2021, which was amended in July 2022.
 The 2021 Plan replaced the Company's 2016 Equity Incentive Plan adopted in September 2016 (the "2016 Plan"); however, awards outstanding under the 2016 Plan will continue to be governed by their existing terms.
-The number of shares of the Company's common stock that were initially available for issuance under the 2021 Plan equaled the sum of 7,500,000 shares plus 585,720 shares that were then available for issuance under the 2016 Plan.
 The 2021 Plan provides for the following types of awards: incentive and nonqualified stock options, stock appreciation rights, restricted shares and restricted stock units.
-As of March 31, 2024, 6,318,044 shares of common stock remained available for future grants under the 2021 Plan.
+As of June 30, 2024, 173,077 shares of common stock remained available for future grants under the 2021 Plan, which reflects the adjustment for the Reverse Stock Split.